adavis46/blog/cv.md

 ## CURRENT POSITION

-Instructional Design and Training Specialist.
-University of Mississippi: Department of Writing and Rhetoric.
-August 2011 - Present
+### Instructional Design and Training Specialist.
+University of Mississippi: Department of Writing and Rhetoric
 - Facilitate the department's adoption and implementation of an ePortfolio program
 - Assist in the development of a multimodal curriculum
 - Design and maintain eLearning content for faculty and students